 '''

 Both are optional

 To provide tasks to install/start/stop/configure Neo4j

-require 'neo4j/rake_tasks'
+require 'active_graph/rake_tasks'

 Comes from the 'neo4j-rake_tasks' gem

-It was formerly requried that you load migrations via a rake task like this:

-load 'neo4j/tasks/migration.rake'

-This is NO LONGER required.
-Migrations are included automatically when requiring

-+ the 'neo4j' gem.

 '''

 If you don't already have a server you can install one with the rake tasks from neo4j\server.rake.
 See the (rake tasks documentation) for details on how to install, configure, and start/stop a Neo4j server in your project directory.